Phil Pressey: Early years

 In June 2006, Pressey stood at 5 ft 3 in.
 That year, he led the Boston Amateur Basketball Club (BABC), also known as the Boston Amateur Athletic Club, to the 2006 Amateur Athletic Union (AAU) National Championship.
-He had joined the team as a seventh grader in 2005.
+He had joined the team as a seventh-grader in 2005.
 He played his freshman year at Waltham High School in Waltham, Massachusetts and his sophomore high school basketball season for Cushing Academy.
-As the family moved for Paul's jobs with various NBA franchises, Pressey spent summers with BABC teammate (and future Missouri teammate) Alex Oriakhi.
+As the family moved for his father's jobs with various NBA franchises, Pressey spent summers with BABC teammate (and future Missouri teammate) Alex Oriakhi.

 In 2008, Pressey's family moved to Dallas when Paul took a job with the New Orleans Hornets, and Phil began to play with Episcopal School of Dallas for his junior season.
-During his two years at Episcopal, the team won its second and third consecutive SPC Division I boy's state championship in 2009 and 2010.
+During his two years at Episcopal, the team won its second and third consecutive SPC Division I boys' state championship in 2009 and 2010.
 He was one of the two best point guards at the July 2009 LeBron James Skills Academy, according to reports in The Plain Dealer.
 Pressey made his verbal commitment to Missouri on September 13, 2009.
 Pressey's father, Paul, had been teammates with Missouri head coach Mike Anderson.
 Anderson had known Pressey since he was an infant and remained close to the family as "Uncle Mike".
 On April 12, 2010, Pressey's older brother Matt, who was a junior college transfer, gave his verbal commitment to join his brother in Missouri's 2010 entering class.
 On April 15, Oregon attempted to lure Anderson, but after meeting with Oregon's athletic director, Anderson decided to stay at Missouri.

 As a senior Pressey earned TABC All-state recognition and Dallas Morning News first team All-area recognition.
 The All-area team included Perry Jones, Le'Bryan Nash, Marcus Smart and Kyan Anderson.
 During the 2010 SPC championship game, Pressey tallied 32 points, 9 assists, 8 rebounds and 3 steals against Greenhill School.
 Videos of him dunking in high school have made him a YouTube sensation.
 During the 2010 TABC All-star game, he dunked over Tony Mitchell, who at the time was a player approximately a foot taller than Pressey.
 This video has more than 900,000 views.
 Because of his diminutive stature, he is often compared to another undersized Dallas basketball player, Spud Webb.